-During the sub-regional round teams will be evaluated on their submitted report and a recorded 10-minute presentation.
-The report will be submitted by the local host and no changes can be made from the report that was evaluated locally.
+During the sub-regional round teams will be evaluated on a recorded 10-minute presentation.
 The presentation will be recorded using a format to be specified by CFA Institute.
 There will be no question and answer.
+The report will be submitted by the local host, but not evaluated.

-CFA Institute will send the written report from each team in that sub-region to a group of graders.
-These graders will score reports for all the teams competing against each other in that sub-region.
-For the presentations, teams will compete within the same sub-region.
-Judges will score presentations for all teams competing against each other in that sub-region.
-The overall score will be based on 50% written report score and 50% presentation score.
-Sub-regional graders will assess the report score using $\frac{\text{Appendix C}}{\text{Appendix E}}$.
-Sub-regional judges will assess the presentation score using $\frac{\text{Appendix E}}{\text{Appendix E}}$.
-In the event a tie, the winner will be determined as per $\frac{\text{Appendix E}}{\text{Appendix E}}$.
+CFA Institute will send the recorded presentations from each team in that sub-region to a group of judges.
+These judges will score presentations for all the teams competing against each other in that sub-region breakout.
+The overall score will be based on 100% on presentation score.
+Sub-regional judges will assess the presentation score using Appendix E. In the event a tie, the winner will be determined as per Appendix F.